-- A. The right to be provided a list of the types of educational records maintained by the institution that are directly related to students: - B. The right to inspect and review the content of those records; - C. The right to obtain copies of those records (except transcripts on hold by the university for financial indebtedness), which may be at the expense of the eligible student or parent.
-Parents of a dependent student as defined in Section 152 of the Internal Revenue Code of 1954 may have access to official educational records of that student; - The right to a response from the institution to reasonable requests for explanations and interpretations of those records; - E. The right to an opportunity for a hearing to challenge the content of those records under subpart III of this part; and - F. The right to inspect and review or to be informed of specific information about themselves which is contained in any material or document on more than one student.
+- A. The right to be provided a list of the types of educational records maintained by the institution that are directly related to students; - B. The right to inspect and review the content of those records; - C. The right to obtain copies of those records (except transcripts on hold by the university for financial indebtedness), which may be at the expense of the eligible student or parent.
+Parents of a dependent student as defined in Section 152 of the Internal Revenue Code of 1954 may have access to official educational records of that student; at the discretion of the institution; - D. The right to a response from the institution to reasonable requests for explanations and interpretations of those records; - E. The right to an opportunity for a hearing to challenge the content of those records (see Hearing Procedures section below for more information); and - F. The right to inspect and review or to be informed of specific information about themselves which is contained in any material or document on more than one student.

-Hearing
+Hearing Procedures